YasmeenMT/Prodigy_MachineLearning/README.md

 Machine Learning Internship with Prodigy Infotech
+Each task has its own dataset saved in folder

 Task 1 --> Implementing a linear regression model to predict the price of houses based on square footage & number of bedrooms & bathrooms.